XlinCLab/multimodal/README.md

 https://julialang.org/downloads/

 And then you would need a proper IDE for that.
-I would recommend installing VSCode: https://code.visualstudio.com/
+I'd recommend installing VSCode: https://code.visualstudio.com/

 and Julia extension for it: https://code.visualstudio.com/docs/languages/julia

 Make sure the data on your computer has the same structure as in the Sample DGAME data structure .txt file.
-Then clone this repository, install the packages below, type in your root folder (the folder with the data) and the labels folder, and run the main.jl, you may also run it line by line to make sure you understans what's going on, but this is not necessary.
+Then clone this repository, install the packages below, type in your root folder (the folder with the data) and the labels folder, and run the main.jl, you may also run it line by line to make sure you understand what's going on, but this is not necessary.

 Basic video tutorials for the DGAME 3 datastructure and pipeline:

-1.introduction and data structure  https://youtu.be/8RkeuQ8UpiI
+1.introduction and data structure  https://youtu.be/iXIrZOu73U8

 2.Walkthrough https://youtu.be/2Eq6W8WXNHw